Redaction: Computer media and files

 Computer (electronic or digital) documents are more difficult to sanitize.
 In many cases, when information in an information system is modified or erased, some or all of the data remains in storage.
 This may be an accident of design, where the underlying storage mechanism (disk, RAM, etc.) still allows information to be read, despite its nominal erasure.
 The general term for this problem is data remanence.
-In some contexts (notably the US NSA, DoD, and related organizations), sanitization typically refers to countering the data remanence problem; redaction is used in the sense of this article.
+In some contexts (notably the US NSA, DoD, and related organizations), "sanitization" typically refers to countering the data remanence problem.

 However, the retention may be a deliberate feature, in the form of an undo buffer, revision history, "trash can", backups, or the like.
 For example, word processing programs like Microsoft Word will sometimes be used to edit out the sensitive information.
-Unfortunately, these products do not always show the user all of the information stored in a file, so it is possible that a file may still contain sensitive information.
+These products do not always show the user all of the information stored in a file, so it is possible that a file may still contain sensitive information.
 In other cases, inexperienced users use ineffective methods which fail to sanitize the document.
 Metadata removal tools are designed to effectively sanitize documents by removing potentially sensitive information.

 In May 2005 the US military published a report on the death of Nicola Calipari, an Italian secret agent, at a US military checkpoint in Iraq.
 The published version of the report was in PDF format, and had been incorrectly redacted by covering sensitive parts with opaque blocks in software.
 Shortly thereafter, readers discovered that the blocked-out portions could be retrieved by copying and pasting them into a word processor.